Sophie Scholl: In literature

 In February 2009, The History Press published Sophie Scholl: The Real Story of the Woman who Defied Hitler by Frank McDonough.

 In February 2010, Carl Hanser Verlag released Sophie Scholl: A Biography (in German), by Barbara Beuys.

+In Libba Bray's 2025 novel Under the Same Stars, "Sophie Scholl" is the name of Jenny and Lena's queer punk rock band in the 1980s West Berlin storyline.
+The story behind the real-life Sophie Scholl is later conveyed.

 In theatre

 American playwright Lillian Garrett-Groag's play The White Rose features Scholl as a major character.

-We Will Not Be Silent, a dramatization by David Meyers of Scholl's imprisonment and interrogation, premiered at the Contemporary American Theater Festival in Shepherdstown, West Virginia in July, 2017.
+We Will Not Be Silent, a dramatization by David Meyers of Scholl's imprisonment and interrogation, premiered at the Contemporary American Theater Festival in Shepherdstown, West Virginia in July 2017.

-In later life Whitney Seymour, his wife Catryna, and their daughters Tryntje and Gabriel, co-wrote and produced Stars in the Dark Sky, a one-act play about Hans and Sophie Scholl and their role in the White Rose resistance group in Nazi Germany in the 1940s.
-The play, which took around five years to write, was released in 2008 (when Seymour was 85) and had five performances off-Broadway.
+Later in life, Whitney Seymour, his wife Catryna, and their daughters Tryntje and Gabriel, co-wrote and produced Stars in the Dark Sky, a one-act play about Hans and Sophie Scholl and their role in the White Rose resistance group in Nazi Germany in the 1940s.
+The play, which took around five years to write, was released in 2008 (when Seymour was 85) and it was performed off Broadway five times.

 In music

 George Donaldson, a Scottish folk singer wrote a song called "The White Rose" on an album titled the same, about Sophie and the White Rose movement.

 The English punk band Zatopeks released an eponymous love song for Sophie Scholl on their debut album (2005).

 Mickey 3D, a French rock band, wrote a song called "La Rose Blanche" on an album titled Sebolavy (2016).

 American rock band Sheer Mag recorded a song called "(Say Goodbye to) Sophie Scholl" on its 2017 debut album Need to Feel Your Love.

 Reg Meuross, a British folk singer, released "For Sophie" on his album Faraway People in 2017.

+The title track from singer/songwriter James Maddock's 2020 album, No Time To Cry, is about Sophie and her involvement in the White Rose movement.